ILIAS-eLearning/ILIAS/README.md

 ?>
 ```

-The created entities could be used to build concrete renderers and collectors.
+The created entities could be used to build concrete builders and collectors.
 To do that while maintain composability, we need a source that creates unique
 names in a reproducible way.
 To avoid complex sideeffects, the name source
 can only be instantiated once and needs to be passed around explicitly.
 This